Three Connected Perspectives

 Conversely, let SS be a non-empty clopen subset of XX.
 The equivalence relation xyx \sim y if and only if x,ySx,y \in S or x,yXSx,y \in X - S is a locally trivial equivalence relation, and is thus promoted to a globally trivial one.
 Let x0Sx_0 \in S. Every element xXx \in X is related to x0x_0, and so S=XS = X. By the induction principle for connectedness, XX is connected.

 The local-to-global lemma frames connectedness as the principle that any distinction which vanishes locally must vanish globally.
+It also says that the local properties which can be extended to global ones are exactly those which induce a locally trivial equivalence relation.

 It is interesting to specialize the above proof of the converse direction to the case when SS is defined by a predicate on XX.
 It is also interesting to specialize the above proof of the forwards direction when \sim is the equivalence relation determined by chains.